evidentlyai/evidently/docs/book/get-started/tutorial.md

 report.json()
 ```

-You can also save HTML or JSON externally.
+You can also save HTML or JSON externally and specify a path and file name:

 ```python
 report.save_html("file.html")